cardmeister/cardmeister.github.io/README.md

   ...
 ````

-But there is little value as you can not use **partial** Selectors for tagnames.
+But there is little value as you can not use **partial** Selectors for tag names.
 To select all Spades you still need attributes:

 ````html